Queen's funeral: Mourners face Great Western Railway delays

 Services run by GWR, Heathrow Express and the Elizabeth Line are disrupted.

+Passengers on a severely delayed Paddington-bound train were told by a member of staff on the public address system: "My sincerest apologies for the delays on such an important day for the country."

+The problem at Hayes and Harlington station was reported at about 06:45, they said.

-The rail firm said Chiltern Railways, Transport for London (TfL) and Southern Railway are taking passengers via any reasonable route until further notice.
+GWR said Chiltern Railways, Transport for London (TfL) and Southern Railway are taking passengers via any reasonable route until further notice.
+Disruption is expected until the end of the day.

 The lines between Reading and Newbury are also closed after a person was hit by a train.

 This is causing GWR trains to be diverted, delaying journeys to the capital.
+Disruption is expected until 10:00.

 The issues come during one of the UK's biggest transport operations as mourners descend on London and Windsor.